liplum/MultiCrafterLib/docs/usage/json.md

 === "JavaScript"

-    In a javascript file, you should import the `MultiCrafter` class from `multi-cafter`
+    In a JavaScript file, you should import the `MultiCrafter` class from `multi-cafter`
     ```javascript
     const multi = require("multi-crafter/lib")
     const mineCrafter = multi.MultiCrafter("mine-crafter")